edgedelta/docs/docs/installation/docker.md

 # Docker

-Edge Delta has a Docker container image that can be deployed as a Sidecar or DaemonSet architecture to analyze telemetry from other Docker containers running on the host, while providing isolation and encapsulation.
+Edge Delta has a Docker container image that can be deployed as a Sidecar or DaemonSet architecture to analyze telemetry from other Docker containers running on the host, while also providing isolation and encapsulation.

 ## Running the Container